confraternities of laymen were common in late medieval Italy and elsewhere

 scapular was originally a cloak, but here it is a loop of cloth which the friar

 wears hanging from his neck, bearing a pouch containing a holy image.
 In

 four more panels angels carry scapulars and flowers among the

 clouds, and the four corner lunettes represent the virtues.
 To appreciate the

-panels you need to stand in the centre and revolve.
-There are uninteresting
+panels you need to stand in the centre and revolve, and focus on each,

 dark 18th-century panels on the walls by Anonymous, Antonio Zanchi,